Background

 It's like, I'm not comfortable, I need to be comfortable.
 I am not, I need to be.
 Not, yes.
 Not, yes.
 Being unbeing, being hungry, not being hungry.
 This is very, very primitive, very basic.

+So the child confuses his needs with his self.
 At this stage, zero to two, even if the British object relations scholars are right, and the baby has an ego, it's a very primordial, primitive, rudimentary kind of construct to be in the process of becoming.
 It's not something which is remotely comparable to the ego of a child of age six, let alone an adult of age 60.

-So the ego of the baby, and there are many, many scholars who dispute even this, they say the baby is born tabular rasa, has no ego, has nothing, no self structures.
+So the ego of the baby, and there are many, many scholars who dispute even this, they say the baby is born tabula rasa, has no ego, has nothing, no self structures.
 Everything is imported from the outside.
 We'll come to it in a minute.

 So when the baby experiences anything, he tends to identify this experience of discomfort, of need.
 He tends to identify this with himself.

-In other words, the baby becomes his needs.
-The baby becomes his discomfort.
-The baby becomes these binary states, hungry, not hungry, thirsty, not thirsty, wet, dry, mommy here, mommy, not here.
 There's nothing else.
 The baby has no other information, no other impulses, no other cognitions, emotions, experiences, nothing.
 All that exists are these needs, and they are highly structured, they're binary, yet either or, yes, no, black, white, splitting.

 So the baby identifies himself with these needs.
 His self, his proto self, his primitive initial self is about needs, it's needs oriented.

-And what happens when the needs are not met?
-When the needs are not met, this proto self, this initial prototype of a self fragments simply.
 When there's a need that is not met, there is a persistent need.
 The need is persistent because it's not satisfied, it's not gratified, it's not catered to, so it continues to exist.
-As long as it continues to exist, the self fragment, the self element that corresponds to this need continues to exist.

 And if many needs are not met, there are many fragments.
 Each fragment caters to an unmet, unsatisfied need.